NBA Hall of Fame

 He introduced the post-game net-cutting ceremony, popularized the use of a spotlight during player introductions, and recruited nationally to build a powerhouse.
 His coaching tree is a "Who's Who" of basketball history, including NBA coaching legend Slick Leonard.
 For his role as the "Father of ACC Basketball" and his 377 collegiate wins, he was inducted into the Basketball Hall of Fame in 1982.

-Case's Awards & Records
+Case's Awards & Honors

 • NCAA Regional—Final Four (1950)